gene1wood/puppet-credstash/README.md

 ###Setup Requirements

-puppet-credstash reads an optional configuration file located at `/etc/puppet- credstash.yaml`.
+The credstash module reads an optional configuration file located at `/etc/puppet-credstash.yaml`.
 This configuration file allows you to pass optional configuration options to credstash.
 The file is a YAML hash/dictionary of settings.

-As this configuration file is consumed by the puppet-credstash custom fact it must be created before puppet runs, not by puppet.
+As this configuration file is consumed by the credstash module custom fact it must be created before puppet runs, not by puppet.

 #### region